sukantg/eth-slovakia-2025/README.md

 - Lack of trust and accessibility

 **CryptoBlink solves that.**
-We make it possible to send ETH just by typing in someone’s phone number.
+We make it possible to send ETH just by typing in someone's phone number.

 ---